The Income Multiple - Your Starting Point

 • Bonuses and commission: 50-100% if regular and evidenced over 1-2 years.
 Irregular bonuses may be excluded.

-• Self-employed income: Most lenders require 2–3 years of SA302 tax returns or full accounts.
-Income is typically averaged β€” or the lower year's figure is used.
-Newly self-employed have very limited options.
+• Self-employed income: Most lenders require 2-3 years of SA302 tax returns or full accounts.
+Income is typically averaged - or the lower year's figure is used.

 • Rental income: Usually 75% of gross rental income is counted, allowing for void periods and maintenance.

-• Pension income: 100% counted β€” reliable and verifiable.
+• Pension income: 100% counted - reliable and verifiable.

 • Benefits: Working Tax Credit and Child Tax Credit counted by more lenders than housing-related benefits.

-5 Ways to Improve Your Mortgage Borrowing Capacity
+5 Ways to Improve Your mortgage Borrowing Capacity

 1. Pay down existing debt before applying.
-Eliminating a Β£300/month loan can add tens of thousands to your maximum mortgage.
+Eliminating a £300/month loan can add tens of thousands to your maximum mortgage.
 The reduction in monthly commitments directly increases the income available in the lender's model.

 3. Increase your deposit.
-Higher deposit reduces LTV, unlocking better rates and lower monthly payments β€” which in turn helps the affordability assessment pass the stress test.
+Higher deposit reduces LTV, giving you better rates and lower monthly payments - which in turn helps the affordability assessment pass the stress test.

 4. Use a whole-of-market mortgage broker.
 Brokers know which lenders are most generous for your income type and credit profile.
 A broker can identify lenders offering 5x multiples for your situation that you'd never find by going direct.

-βœ… The Broker Advantage
+The Broker Advantage

 A whole-of-market mortgage broker has access to lenders and rates not available directly to consumers.
 They know which lenders offer higher income multiples for certain professions, which accept self-employed income most generously, and which have the most lenient criteria for your situation.
-Using a qualified broker β€” especially one who charges a fee rather than lender commission β€” is almost always worth it for buyers wanting to maximise options.
+Using a qualified broker is almost always worth it for buyers wanting to maximise options.

 Frequently Asked Questions

-Yes β€” in a joint mortgage application, both applicants' income and both applicants' debts and outgoings are assessed together.
+Yes - in a joint mortgage application, both applicants' income and both applicants' debts and outgoings are assessed together.
 If your partner has significant existing debt, this reduces the combined disposable income available for mortgage repayments.
 In some cases, one partner paying off their debts before applying can add significantly to the maximum offer.
-A mortgage broker can model both scenarios to show which gives the better outcome.

 It depends on whether the lender uses a soft or hard credit search.
-Most lenders and brokers conduct a soft search for a Mortgage in Principle β€” which does not affect your credit score and is not visible to other lenders.
-The full mortgage application always involves a hard search, which does leave a mark.
-If you are getting MIPs from multiple lenders, always check which type of search they conduct β€” multiple hard searches in a short period can temporarily reduce your score.
+Most lenders and brokers conduct a soft search for a mortgage in Principle - which does not affect your credit score and is not visible to other lenders.
+The full mortgage application always involves a hard search.
+If you are getting mortgage in principles from multiple lenders, always check which type of search they conduct.

 Most UK lenders offer terms up to 35 years.
 Some go to 40 years.
-Maximum term is often constrained by age β€” lenders typically require the mortgage to be repaid by age 70 or 75, meaning a 45-year-old may be limited to a 25–30 year term.
-Longer terms reduce monthly payments significantly but increase total interest paid substantially β€” a 25-year vs 35-year mortgage on the same loan and rate might save Β£200/month in payments but cost Β£50,000+ more in total interest.
+Maximum term is often constrained by age - lenders typically require the mortgage to be repaid by age 70 or 75.
+Longer terms reduce monthly payments significantly but increase total interest paid substantially.

-Some lenders offer higher income multiples specifically for first-time buyers β€” particularly those buying under government schemes or with larger deposits.
-Additionally, the First Homes scheme and certain lender-specific products may allow higher LTVs or multiples.
+Some lenders offer higher income multiples specifically for first-time buyers - particularly those buying under government schemes or with larger deposits.
 A broker with first-time buyer expertise will know which lenders are most competitive for your specific situation.
-Schemes change frequently β€” always verify current availability directly or through a broker.
+Schemes change frequently - always verify current availability directly or through a broker.

 Important: All figures are illustrative estimates for educational purposes only.
 WiseInvestorPath is not an FCA-regulated mortgage adviser.
 Always seek advice from a qualified, FCA-regulated mortgage adviser before making decisions.
-Read our full Disclaimer.

 Continue Reading